Classification of Kingdom Animalia for Class 9

 Key characteristics of Echinodermata:

 1. Spiny-Skinned and Triploblastic: Echinoderms are known for their distinct spiny skin, a defining feature that sets them apart.
-Despite their seemingly simple appearance, they possess three primary cell layers, a characteristic known as triploblastic organization.
+Despite their seemingly simple appearance, they possess three primary cell layers, a characteristic known as triploblastic organisation.

 2. Vascular System: Echinoderms employ a remarkable water vascular system for locomotion.
 This hydraulic system enables them to move by pumping water into tube feet, causing them to extend and retract, thus propelling the organism in various directions.